Why is my Giving Basket donation receipt showing inaccurate times and dates?

 Why is this important?

-In some cases, you may have been attempting to complete donations before a tax deadline — such as before midnight on December 31.
-The receipt may not immediately look like the deadline was met, but it is accurate in UTC and can be confirmed as valid with a tax expert or accountant when you file taxes.
+In some cases, you may have been attempting to complete donations before a tax deadline – such as before midnight on December 31.
+If you did not set a timezone within the User Portal and therefore are using the default UTC timezone, then the receipt may not immediately look like the deadline was met, but it is accurate in UTC and can be confirmed with a tax expert or accountant as a valid donation made within the timeframe of your actual location.

-For example, a donor based in San Francisco who completes a donation at 7pm PST on December 31 will see it as having been completed at 03:00 UTC on January 1.
+For example, if you are based in San Francisco, have not selected a preferred timezone and you complete a donation at 7pm PST on December 31, you will see it on the receipt as having been completed at 03:00 UTC on January 1.
 That is not a mistake.
 Since PST is UTC-8, the UTC time is 8 hours later, or 3am.
-But the receipt, although it shows it in UTC, accurately reflects a donation time of 7pm on December 31 for a person located in Pacific Standard Time.
+But the receipt, although it shows it in UTC, accurately reflects a donation time of 7pm on December 31 for you located in Pacific Standard Time.